HorizonHnk/Bike-Rental-Analysis-/README.md

-# Python Bike Rental Analysis 🚲
+# jupyter Bike Rental Analysis 🚲

 ## Overview
 This repository contains a Jupyter notebook for analyzing Seoul's bike-sharing system data.
 The analysis explores rental patterns, weather impacts, and seasonal trends in bike usage.